georges-stephan/swimlanes/README.md

 ![alt text](https://raw.githubusercontent.com/georges-stephan/swimlanes/master/doc/pizza_example.svg)

 The other constraint is to avoid, as much as possible, any dependency on any library (because I am still learning).
-The only library I am using is called Pillow, for measuring the dimension of a text given font size, Yaml to read configuration files and setuptools for the build.
+The only libraries I am using are Pillow, for measuring the dimension of a text given font size, Yaml to read configuration files and setuptools for the build.

 # Requirements
 The Python version I am using to develop this project is 3.11.4.